schmidtbri/rest-model-service/README.md

 it.
 Some examples of how to create MLModel classes for your model can be found [here](https://schmidtbri.github.io/ml-base/basic/).

-You can then set up a configuration file that points at the model class of the model you want to predict.
+You can then set up a configuration file that points at the model class of the model you want to host.
 The configuration file should look like this:

 ```yaml